-Women and children experiencing family violence are welcomed by staff at Centre Against Violence with a range of services.
-One of the first hurdles for most women is to answer the question of their own experience: Is this family violence?
+Victim survivors and children experiencing family violence are welcomed by staff at Centre Against Violence with a range of services.
+One of the first hurdles for most victim survivors is to answer the question of their own experience: Is this family violence?

-One way to help you answer the question is to consult Women’s and Children’s Support workers.
+One way to help you answer the question is to consult one of our crisis care workers.
 They use their specialist training to provide you with a risk assessment and inform you of your current risk in relation to the family violence.
 The risk assessment will be utilised to prepare a safety plan.

 Another way to help answer the question is to read a definition of family violence.
 The definition provided here is the one used by the State of Victoria.

 Violent behaviour includes:

 - physical assaults